 Features of the Academy Makerspace

 Our makerspace features work benches and stools, a Starboard, and segregated spaces for computers, design, and group projects.
-Makerspace equipment slated for purchase over a period of time include: 3DPrinters, sewing machines, laser cutters, circuit boards and other pieces for electronics, soldering materials, a new of set of 30 Chromebook tablets, and a whole slew of items that you would find in your grandfather's workshop.
+Makerspace equipment includes: 3DPrinters, sewing machines, laser cutters, circuit boards and other pieces for electronics, soldering materials, a new of set of 30 Chromebook tablets, and much more!

 Benefits to Students